ChloeDMG/LASSO_CRF02/README.md

 ## Pre-processing the amino acids sequences

 In this step a fasta file containing the amino acids sequences of *env* HIV-1 CRF02-AG subtypes are provided as input to the Python 3 script, `preprocessing_lasso.py`.
-The scripts requires the [BioPython](https://biopython.org/) library.
+The script requires the [BioPython](https://biopython.org/) library.

 Usage is: